S3-working-group/s3-practical-guide/src/peer-development/development-plan.md

-## Development Plan (for a Role or Circle)
+## Development Plan (for an Individual or Group)

 An agreement supporting people to more effectively collaborate as a group or fulfill a role.

 * contents
     - current domain description
     - appreciations
-    - areas for improvement
+    - actionable improvement suggestions
-    - action items to improve effectiveness
     - evaluation criteria
-    - suggested amendments to role description or driver statement
+    - suggested amendments to domain description and driver statement

+Following the development plan is part of the strategy of people in roles, or groups.

 ---